AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Results

 We ran a contextual BERT-base baseline (up to 120 contexts/bin; early bins are sparse) with APD over contextual embeddings and substitute-based scaled JSD.
 Transportation shows the largest APD and JSD in 1750s--1850s, mirroring the SGNS signal; \textit{justice} APD is moderate.
 A CCA alignment baseline (50 components) yields drift for \textit{justice} and \textit{transportation} that aligns with SGNS trends, with mean canonical correlations 0.63--0.68 over 6k--10k shared types.
 VecMap unsupervised alignment (capped vocabulary) produces consistent rankings (e.g., \textit{justice} high drift in 1750s--1850s).
 To avoid explicit alignment, we compute a pivot baseline: rank similarity to 500 high-frequency pivots per bin and compare top-50 lists; pivot Jaccard remains low for \textit{justice} but higher for \textit{crime}/\textit{poverty}, with mid-level Spearman stability.
 A temporal-reference norm baseline (anchor 1900s) also shows large norms for \textit{justice} and \textit{transportation}, consistent with long-range drift.
+As an alignment-free global measure, Global Anchors (1,000 shared anchors) produces drift rankings correlated with SGNS (Spearman $\rho{=}0.72$, $n{=}19$), again highlighting \textit{justice} and \textit{transportation} as high-shift terms.
+As an interpretable alternative, a dependency-slot JSD baseline on sampled contexts yields high divergence for \textit{justice} and \textit{transportation} in 1750s--1850s (JSD $\approx$0.65--0.69 where counts are sufficient), consistent with the embedding signal.
+Across spans, SGNS rank correlations with baselines are: Global Anchors $\rho$ in $[0.66,0.75]$ ($n{=}6$--7), CCA $\rho$ in $[0.14,0.94]$ ($n{=}6$--7), APD/JSD $\rho$ in $[0.50,1.00]$ where contextual counts permit ($n{=}3$--5), and VecMap $\rho{=}1.00$ on the small span where it converged ($n{=}3$).
+Pivot similarity is inversely related to drift (Spearman $\rho$ in $[-0.96,-0.83]$), as expected since lower Jaccard indicates greater change.